On average your neighbors pay $58 a month.See Your Rates

 QuoteWizard helps Dayton residents compare quotes from both national insurance companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Dayton, Ohio and save up to 40% on your premium.

-Last year, 10,506 people used QuoteWizard to compare auto insurance quotes in Dayton, OH from multiple companies, and find the lowest rates.
+Last year, 10,506 people used QuoteWizard to compare auto insurance quotes in Dayton, OH from multiple companies.

 These are the most common car makes and models owned by Dayton drivers requesting quotes through QuoteWizard last year.